ethereum/EIPs/EIPS/eip-draft_grant_standard.md

 ```

 #### LogPayment
 Grant paying `grantee`.
-Logs address of `grantee` along with the value payed.
+Logs address of `grantee` along with the value paid.
 ```
 event LogPayment(address indexed grantee, uint256 value);
 ```

 #### LogPaymentApproval
 OPTIONAL: If using pull payments, manager approving a payment.
-Logs address of `grantee` along with the value to be payed.
+Logs address of `grantee` along with the value to be Paid.
 ```
 event LogPaymentApproval(address indexed grantee, uint256 value);
 ```